7 easy ways to make dashi without kombu [perfect umami!]

-Kombu is a type of seaweed.
+Kombu is a type of kelp seaweed.
 It’s dried for a long time to make it suitable for making dashi.
-It is rich in glutamic acid which is known for providing that signature umami taste together with the inosinic acids that come from fish like bonito flakes.
+It’s rich in glutamic acid, which is known for providing that signature umami taste, together with the inosinic acid that comes from fish like bonito flakes.

-While kombu is a useful and healthy ingredient, it is also expensive and it is difficult to make dashi using kombu.
+While kombu is a useful and healthy ingredient, it’s also expensive.
+Plus, it’s difficult to make dashi using kombu.

 We’ll have a look at ways to make dashi without kombu first and then look at some other good kombu for dashi substitutes.

 Wondering about nori as a substitute for kombu?
-Read Can you make dashi with nori (instead of kombu)?
+Read this article: Can you make dashi with nori (instead of kombu)?

 Dashi without kombu recipe